-8. Open Up A Second Insight Card For Yourself And Repeat The Same Steps With Your Spouse.
+8. Open Up A Second, Third, and Fourth Insight Card For Yourself And Repeat The Same Steps With Your Spouse.

 In terms of how we did it, I first signed up for my Insight Card, funded it, and activated the savings account.
 I then signed up my wife, funded her card and activated her savings account.
 I then repeated the sign-up process for myself.

 Oddly, however, when I tried to repeat the process for Mrs. FP, we received an error message saying that she couldn’t sign up for another Insight Card online and that it had to be done at a store.
-We’ll wait a few days and see if it fixes itself later.
-If that doesn’t work, I’ll probably swing by a store and see if we can get her a second Insight Card in person.
+About a week later, the card randomly arrived.
+We’re not sure why that happened, but if you’re having issues, you could consider waiting a week or two just to see if your second card arrives.